gpambrozio/BambuAppDaemon/README.md

+# Update: Seems like the latest version of the Panda Touch already does this so this should not be needed anymore.

 # Bambu Image Updater AppDaemon

 _App to update images on the Panda Touch when starting a print on the Bambu._